 The Lushman Family

 Another story came from this one.
 Aunt Jenny Lushman lives on her own with her grown children.
-However, there is no Mr. Lushman.
+Without a Mr. Lushman.
 That’s the other story.
 As a result of publicity over Blackburn’s rescue, the story of what happened to Mr. Lushman came to light.
 It is also one of unbelievable happenstance and hardship.
-Probably it too is not an isolated case of people lost and believed gone, but it is one that became known and loose ends could be tied up.
+Probably it too is not an isolated case of people lost and believed gone, but it is one that became known.
+Its loose ends could be tied up.
 It is as epic as is the story of Howard Blackburn.

 Jenny Lushman’s husband and one son left Little River for the United States in search of work.
 I found the story of what happened to them in a December 1912Newfoundland Quarterly article by Sir Edward Morris.* You’ll want to be tucked up in your Snuggly while reading it too.
 Thank you, dear reader Jim F., for this book.
 And Newfoundland filmmakers?
 Movie here!